IamSebastianDev/flotsam/docs/validators/validators.md

 **Validators** are functions used to describe rules that need to be matched when inserting or updating the properties of a **Document**. **Validators** can be combined to check a property for multiple different conditions.

+## API

+**`Validator Function`**
+Type: `(value: unknown, propertyName?: string, document?: Record<string, unknown>) => boolean`

+The Validator Function is used to validate a inserted value against a set of conditions.
+The function receives the `value` to check as the first argument.
+The name of the property being evaluated as well as the Document being evaluated are passed as optional Parameters.
+The function should return true if evaluating correctly and throw a `FlotsamValidationError` when evaluating incorrectly.

 ## Available Validators

 -   [NotNull](./NotNull.validator.md) to validate a value to be not null